xtd 0.2.0

 Move assignment operator.
 Replaces the contents with those of other using move semantics (i.e. the data in other is moved from other into this container). other is in a valid but unspecified state afterwards.

-basic_arrayoperator= (std::initializer_list< type_t > &items)
+auto operator= (std::initializer_list< type_t > &items) -> basic_array &

 Replaces the contents with those identified by initializer list ilist.

-const_reference operator[] (size_type index) const override
+auto operator[] (size_type index) const -> const_reference override

 Returns a reference to the element at specified location index.

-reference operator[] (size_type index) override
+auto operator[] (size_type index) -> reference override

 Returns a reference to the element at specified location index.